zavolanlab/zarp-cli/docs/guides/initialization.md

 - **Re-run `zarp --init`**
-  Suggested defaults are now taken from the current contents of `~/.zarp/user.yaml`, which will then be overridden with the values supplied during the interactive initialization mode
+  Suggested defaults are now taken from the current contents of `~/.zarp/user.yaml`, which will then be overridden with the values supplied during the interactive initialization mode.
 - **Edit configuration file in a text editor**
-  Simply edit the `~/.zarp/user.yaml` file in a text editor; however, make sure that only valid values are provided, as inputs are not checked
+  Simply edit the `~/.zarp/user.yaml` file in a text editor; however, make sure that only valid values are provided, as inputs are not checked.

 Additionally, there are ways in which you can **modify configuration settings dynamically**: